Comparing the Best Pre-University (Pre-U) Programmes in Malaysia to Help You Make the Right Choice

 Malaysian Private University Internal Foundation Programme

-Students after SPM or O-Levels can consider taking the Foundation Programmes at top private universities in Malaysia.
+Students after SPM or IGCSE/O-Levels can consider taking the Foundation Programmes at top private universities in Malaysia.
 The Foundation Programmes are 1 year and is cheaper compared to the external Pre-University Programmes.

 Many private higher educational institutions in Malaysia, have developed their own internal university foundation programmes.
 These courses are accredited by the Malaysia Qualification Agency (MQA) and recognised by the respective foreign partner universities.